 The mathematical concept behind the model we will build is that of a cellular automata.
 The fundamental idea is that each patch can have a number of different states and it changes states by examining the states of its neighbors and following some simple rules.
-We will start with the well known example of Conway's Game of Life, and build from this to create a somewhat realistic model of the growth of stationary species.
+We will start with the well-known example of Conway's Game of Life, and build from this to create a somewhat realistic model of the growth of stationary species.
 The model can be extended readily to include the sorts of chemical reactions that play a role in animal development.

 In the Game of Life, patches can have two states: alive and dead.
-A patch which is dead will come to life in the next generation if it has three live neighbors.
+The patches change their states according to the following rules: A patch that is dead will come to life in the next generation if it has three live neighbors.
 A patch that is alive will only continue to live if it has either two or three live neighbors.
 In this model we will let a patch that is alive have the state 1 and a patch that is dead have the state 0.

-Start your model by writing defining the state variable for the patches: patches-own [state]
+Start your model by defining the state variable for the patches:

+'''

+patches-own [state]

+'''

-Then write a procedure called random-setup which randomly assigns either a 0 or a 1 the sate variable of each patch and then colors patches that have state 1 white and those with state 0 black.
+Then write a procedure called random-setup that randomly assigns either a 0 or a 1 to the state variable of each patch and then colors patches that have state 1 white and those with state 0 black.
 An efficient way of doing this is

 '''

 to random-setup

-ca
+clear-all

 ask patches [

 set state random 2

-set pcolor scale-color red state 0 1
+set pcolor scale-color red state 0 1 ]

-]

 end

 '''